nthmost/python-secureconfig/README.rst

 copy payloads whenever possible, but in those and other scenarios, you may wind up having string data copied into other locations, and SecureString won't have any idea.

-In the scenarios above, SecureString can be trusted to zero-out the string data completely.
+In a "tight" scenario, e.g. where SecureString could be used to receive the `password` and then immediately be "burned after reading", SecureString can be trusted to zero out the string data completely.
 Outside of these strict scenarios, a number of circumstances will create copies of your sensitive data in memory, such as concatenation of strings and use of the comparison operator on strings held in lists.

 You must also keep in mind that, even if you del(secure_string) and explicitly run gc.collect(), your string will still be in memory if there are still references